 So, how has The Bridge helped Sarah to achieve her lifelong goals?
 Sarah replied, “Thanks to the Bridge, I’ve never felt less than.
 I’ve always known my own worth.
-I’ve become the type of teacher that inspired me as a child, and I am now mentoring young children who will take this magic and wonder of learning and do even greater things with it than I ever dreamed possible.
+I’ve become the type of teacher that inspired me as a child, and I am now mentoring young children who will do my math homework take this magic and wonder of learning and do even greater things with it than I ever dreamed possible.
 I’ve made lifelong friends that I can always depend on, even if I haven’t seen them in years.”

 What a journey for someone that began life as such a fragile infant!
 Sarah’s journey proves how far a good education and belief in your abilities will take you, and how much you can then help someone else.
 As she said in her final remarks, “thank you for giving me a little bit of this magic to take with me long after I left your building.”